ArticySoftware/Articy3ImporterForUnreal/README.md

 # Setup

-There are a couple of steps needed to get the plugin up and running.
-Since the plugin requires the Unreal project to be C++ compatible, you have to ensure that you have the required tools installed, such as Visual Studio for Windows or XCode for Mac.
+There are a couple of steps needed to get the importer up and running.
+The Unreal project must be C++ compatible, therefore please ensure that the required tools are installed, such as Visual Studio for Windows or XCode for Mac.

 To find out more about how to set up Visual Studio, click [here](https://docs.unrealengine.com/en-US/Programming/Development/VisualStudioSetup/index.html).

-We have the following options when we want to first use the plugin:
+Following options are available when first using the importer:

 ## Create a new project

-If you want to create a new project, select one of the templates under the C++ tab during the project creation.
+To create a new project, select one of the templates under the C++ tab during the project creation.

 <p align="center">